George Gurdjieff: Pupils

 Jeanne de Salzmann (1889–1990).
 Alexander and Jeanne de Salzmann met Gurdjieff in Tiflis in 1919.
-She was originally a dancer, a Dalcroze Eurythmics teacher.
+She was originally a dancer and a Dalcroze Eurythmics teacher.
 She was, along with Jessmin Howarth and Rose Mary Nott, responsible for transmitting Gurdjieff's choreographed movement exercises and institutionalizing Gurdjieff's teachings through the Gurdjieff Foundation of New York, the Gurdjieff Institute of Paris, London's Gurdjieff Society Inc., and other groups she established in 1953.
 She also established Triangle Editions in the US, which imprint claims copyright on all Gurdjieff's posthumous writings.

-John G. Bennett (1897–1974) was a British intelligence officer, polyglot (fluent in English, French, German, Turkish, Greek, Italian), technologist, industrial research director, author, and teacher, best known for his many books on psychology and spirituality, particularly the teachings of Gurdjieff.
+John G. Bennett (1897–1974) was a British intelligence officer, polyglot (fluent in English, French, German, Turkish, Greek, and Italian), technologist, industrial research director, author, and teacher, best known for his many books on psychology and spirituality, particularly the teachings of Gurdjieff.
 Bennett met both Ouspensky and then Gurdjieff at Istanbul in 1920, spent August 1923 at Gurdjieff's Institute, became Ouspensky's pupil between 1922 and 1941 and, after learning that Gurdjieff was still alive, was one of Gurdjieff's frequent visitors in Paris during 1949.
 See Witness: the Autobiography of John Bennett (1974), Gurdjieff: Making a New World(1974), Idiots in Paris: diaries of J. G. Bennett and Elizabeth Bennett, 1949 (1991).

 Alfred Richard Orage (1873–1934) was an influential British editor best known for the magazine New Age.
-He began attending Ouspensky's London talks in 1921 then met Gurdjieff when the latter first visited London early in 1922.
+He began attending Ouspensky's London talks in 1921 and then met Gurdjieff when the latter first visited London early in 1922.
 Shortly thereafter, Orage sold New Age and relocated to Gurdjieff's institute at the Prieré, and in 1924 was appointed by Gurdjieff to lead the institute's branch in New York.
 After Gurdjieff's nearly fatal automobile accident in July 1924 and because of his prolonged recuperation during 1924 and intense writing period for several years, Orage continued in New York until 1931.
 During this period, Orage was responsible for editing the English typescript of Beelzebub's Tales (1931) and Meetings with Remarkable Men (1963) as Gurdjieff's assistant.
 This period is described in some detail by Paul Beekman Taylor in his Gurdjieff and Orage: Brothers in Elysium (2001).

 Maurice Nicoll (1884–1953) was a Harley Street psychiatrist and Carl Jung's delegate in London.
-Along with Orage he attended Ouspensky's 1921 London talks where he met Gurdjieff.
-With his wife Catherine and their daughter, he spent almost a year at Gurdjieff's Prieuré institute.
+Along with Orage, he attended Ouspensky's 1921 London talks where he met Gurdjieff.
+With his wife Catherine and their daughter, he spent almost a year at Gurdjieff's Prieuré Institute.
 A year later, when they returned to London, Nicoll rejoined Ouspensky's group.
-In 1931, on Ouspensky's advice he started his own Fourth Way groups in England.
+In 1931, on Ouspensky's advice, he started his own Fourth Way groups in England.
 He is best known for the encyclopedic six-volume series of articles in Psychological Commentaries on the Teaching of Gurdjieff and Ouspensky (Boston: Shambhala, 1996, and Samuel Weiser Inc., 1996).